wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-processor/index.md

 ---
-title: How To Guide: Add a new Monolog Processor
+title: "How To Guide: Add a new Processor"
-description: Learn how to add custom Monolog processors to the WPGraphQL Logging plugin to transform log records.
+description: "Learn how to add custom Monolog processors to the WPGraphQL Logging plugin to transform log records."
 ---

 ## Overview

-This guide shows how to create and register a custom processor that logs the current WordPress environment (e.g. `production`, `staging`, `development`).
+This guide shows you how to add a custom processor and add the current WordPress environment variable to the extra data.

 ### What is a Processor?

 Processors in Monolog add or transform data on each log record before handlers write it.
 They can modify the `context` or `extra` arrays on a record.
+See [Monolog documentation](https://seldaek.github.io/monolog/doc/02-handlers-formatters-processors.html).

 ### Step 1: Create a processor class